 Great content sells.
 It converts.
 It helps with SEO.
 And sometimes, it works like magic: it goes viral, creates traffic inflow, and helps you achieve your goals.
 But what exactly is great content?
 How do you produce something so great it’ll go viral and help you achieve your goals?

 The Internet is inundated with a lot of similar-looking content.
 This very article might sound similar to something you’ve seen before.
 Unique content is hard to produce, and it’s getting harder by the day as more websites grasp the importance of content marketing.
-In view of all this, how do you produce great content that stands apart from the rest?
+Given all this, how do you produce great content that stands apart from the rest?

 Answer people’s needs.